Top 10 Mom-Approved Ways to Unclog a Clogged Duct

 Fill a container with warm water and Epsom salt and place your breast in the container to soak.

 While soaking you can try to massage it out, using two methods at once!
-This soaking technique might be a little bit more uncomfortable if you have a smaller bust.
+This soaking technique might be slightly more uncomfortable if you have a smaller bust.

 This is our secret weapon when it comes to removing clogged ducts.
 Soooo many mothers swear by it!